ValentinGuigon/cookiecutter-neuro-research-project/README.md

 ``` bash
 git init -b main
 ```
-This will create a local git branch called "main".

 2. Then, go to GitHub.com and create a new remote repository as Public or Private given your project.